 The easiest way to deliver a consistent brand experience is by following a simple rule: one pen name, one genre.
 Certain sub-genres mesh together (crime, mystery, and, thriller; sci-fi and fantasy) and can co-exist under the same name.

 This feels restrictive for some authors.
 Many resort to genre-hopping (publishing multiple disparate genres under a single name) or multiple pen names.
 The former isn’t recommended.
-The latter can work, but just know that each new pen name is essentially an entirely new business.
+It confuses readers looking to pick up more of your books and it confuses the algorithms, who don’t know what readers to recommend your books to.
+Multiple pen names can work, but just know that each new pen name is essentially an entirely new business.
 It’s hard enough to get one author career going; trying to keep multiple fires stoked at once is rarely a recipe for massive success.

 Next level: Fret not, however; there is a workaround.
 A clever way to maintain brand consistency while exploring other sub-genres under the same pen name is the umbrella genre.
 This holds to the one pen name, one genre rule, but uses the tropes of your core genre / sub-genre as the common thread between the various series and books in your backlist.
 Using urban fantasy as an example, we could have:

 - A straight up urban fantasy series (which usually have a mystery / thriller core).

 - A post-apocalyptic series that has magic, wizards, vampires, et al.